 Energy Local Alston Moor, Alston Moor Community Energy, Cumbria

 This project will investigate how to bring a hydro scheme into community ownership and use the Energy Local model for the first time in our region to develop the business case.
 It will also transfer skills from the Energy Local team to community energy groups in Cumbria.
+Find out more by reading the project case study.

 Eco Warriors, Burnley Boys and Girls Club, Lancashire

 This project is led by the girls and boys and will give them the knowledge and skills to reduce their own carbon footprint and to become eco warriors in their community.
 The funding will also be used to reduce the carbon footprint of their facilities and is being co-funded by the sale of their mini-bus which the girls and boys decided to sell to reduce their carbon footprint.
+Find out more by reading the project case study.

 This project will develop a new user-led approach to deliver energy efficiency measures to households, particularly those in fuel poverty in partnership with the local authority, the community and local suppliers.
+Find out more by reading the project case study.

 Bi-lingual energy efficiency advice and tools for the Kashmir community in Rochdale.
+Find out more by reading the project case study.

 Community-owned energy supply, Burneside Community Energy, Cumbria